Skip to Content

 If your lucky bamboo is yellow or looks like it’s dying, don’t panic.
-This feng-shui staple is hardy and should revive quickly as long as it’s not too far gone.
+This feng shui staple is hardy and should revive quickly as long as it’s not too far gone.

-In fact, it’s quite simple to save your lucky bamboo and help bring it back to life from near-death conditions.
+It’s quite simple to save your lucky bamboo and help bring it back to life from near-death conditions.

 With these tips and steps, you can easily turn your dying bamboo plant into a beautiful, green, and healthy shoot again.